Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Testing the Robustness of Host Galaxy Flux Recovery

 \section{Testing the Robustness of Host Galaxy Flux Recovery}

 Separating the emission from an AGN and its host galaxy has long been a difficult task, particularly at high redshift where quasar hosts are extremely compact and the AGN overwhelmingly dominates the observed light \citep{Ding_2023}.
-Although the AGNs in our sample are relatively faint---mitigating this issue to some extent---the decomposition remains non-trivial.
+Although the AGN in our sample are relatively faint---mitigating this issue to some extent---the decomposition remains non-trivial.
 When \textsc{GALFIT} returns a very compact S\'ersic component, we are especially concerned about degeneracies between this compact S\'ersic model and the point source model.

 Recovering the host galaxy flux in the LW bands is even more challenging.
 In F356W and F444W, the NIRCam images of our targets appear unresolved, and for systems with host detections, the AGN contributes more than 50\% of the total light.
-The radial flux profiles in these bands closely resemble those of a point source, indicating that the host galaxy is strongly outshone by the AGN.
-In addition, the LW PSFs are intrinsically broader and less well-resolved than those in the SW channels, further increasing the degeneracy between the AGN and host components.
+The radial flux profiles in these bands closely resemble those of a point source, indicating that the host galaxy is strongly outshined by the AGN.
+In addition, the LW PSFs are intrinsically broader than those in the SW channels, further increasing the degeneracy between the AGN and host components.
 Consequently, a fraction of the stellar emission may be misassigned to the AGN during decomposition, or conversely, AGN light may be incorrectly attributed to the host.

 To assess the reliability of our host flux measurements , we performed a series of mock experiments.
 We selected a compact galaxy at $z = 4.83$ in GOODS-N field, GN1034159, from the JADES NIRCam and NIRSpec catalogs.
-We first fit this galaxy with one point source and one S\'ersic model, the same as the procedure for our sample described earlier.
+We first fit this galaxy with one point source and one S\'ersic model, the same procedure employed for our study as described in this paper.
 The fit using F115W gives an estimate of Re = 0.38 kpc and n = 1.46.
-These values are similar to the best-fit models we derived for the host galaxies of our sample so we believe this galaxy can represent the host galaxy in our sample well.
-Using this galaxy as template for the host galaxies we constructed mock galaxy images to test AGN--host decomposition performance.
+These values are similar to the best-fit models we derived for the host galaxies of our sample, so we believe that this galaxy can represent the host galaxy in our sample well.
+Using this galaxy as a template for the host galaxies, we constructed mock galaxy images to test AGN-host decomposition performance.